bitsofinfo/comms-analyzer-toolbox/README.md

 ## <a id="gmailexample"></a>Example: export Gmail email to mbox file

-Once Docker is available on your system, before you run `mbox-analyzer-toolbox` you need to have some email to analyze in MBOX format.
+Once Docker is available on your system, before you run `comms-analyzer-toolbox` you need to have some email to analyze in MBOX format.
 As an example, below is how to export email from Gmail.

 1. Login to your gmail account with a web-browser on a computer